Create customizable, multi-step review and rework pipelines using the node-based editor

 Workflows let you customize your review queue for greater efficiency and automation.
 A workflow consists of tasks.
-Each task serves a specific role in the review process and is fully configurable, allowing the flexibility in designing your review pipeline.
-For example, you can create a custom task to filter and review data rows with certain annotations or those labeled by a specific labeler or group.
+Each task represents a specific step in the labeling process and is associated with a status.
+Tasks are fully configurable, while statuses are predefined and not configurable, allowing for both flexibility and consistency for customizing your pipeline.
+For example, you can create custom review task to filter and review data rows with certain annotations or those labeled by a specific labeler or group.

-If you have the admin or project lead role assigned, you can use the project Workflow tab to create, review, and maintain the review workflows.
-You can also set filtering criteria to control which data rows are sent to which review tasks.
+If you have the admin or project lead role assigned, you can use the project Workflow tab to create, review, and maintain workflows using an interactive, node-based editor.
+You can also set filtering logic to control which data rows are sent to which review tasks.

 The default workflow has the following four tasks: